interline-io/transitland-lib/README.md

 ## dmfr command

+_under development_

-The `dmfr` command is an implementation and datastore of the [Distributed Mobility Feed Registry](dmfr).
-It provides several additionnal subcommands for reading DMFR files, syncronizing these feeds to a database, downloading the latest versions of each feed, and automatically importing the feeds into a database.
+The `dmfr` command enables processing multiple feeds at once using a catalog in the [Distributed Mobility Feed Registry]([dmfr](https://github.com/transitland/distributed-mobility-feed-registry)) format.
+It provides several additional subcommands for reading DMFR files, synchronizing these feeds to a database, downloading the latest versions of each feed, and automatically importing the feeds into a database.
 It provides the foundation for [Transitland v2](https://transit.land/news/2019/10/17/tlv2.html).

-This command is still under active development - please see [DMFR Command help](dmfr-command.md).
+This command is still under active development and may change in future releases.
+Please see [DMFR Command help](dmfr-command.md).

 ## Key library components